 How Much Will I Get From CPP Payments?

-The pension that a Canadian worker can expect to earn through CPP depends on factors such as the amount you contributed to the CPP payments and for how long.
+CPP payments you’ll get depends on factors such as the amount you’ve contributed to the CPP pension and for how long.

-Your CPP contributory period begins typically at age 18 and ends at the 70th birthday or when one passes away.
-If you start contributing to the CPP payments below age 65, you can expect to incur a 0.6% reduction each month until your 65th birthday.
+Your contribution period begins typically at age 18 and ends at the 70th birthday or when one passes away.
+If you start contributing to the CPP pension payments below the age of 65, you can expect to incur a 0.6% reduction each month until your 65th birthday.

-Your reduction will be approximately 36% if you begin contributing to the CPP at age 60.
-However, delaying your CPP payments can attract a 0.7% reduction increase each month up to your 65th birthday.
+However, delaying your CPP payments can attract a 0.7% increase each month up to your 65th birthday (or 8.4% per year).
 It is often difficult to estimate the amount payable, given that there are so many factors that are involved.

 Canadian workers often consider the following factors before deciding when to receiving their CPP payment benefits.